 Free, Online Application

 Applying to Michigan Technological University is free, easy, and online—there is no deadline to apply.
-Just submit your application for admission, official high school and/or college transcripts.
-For fall 2022 applicants, official SAT or ACT scores are not required, but are recommended, for merit based scholarship consideration.
+Submit your application for admission and official high school and/or college transcripts.
+For fall 2024 applicants, official SAT or ACT scores are not required, but are recommended, for merit based scholarship consideration.
 Plus, there’s no need for letters of recommendation or essays (for most majors).

 Admission requirements vary by major.
 The admissions committee will review your transcript to see the courses you took and grades you received.
 If you'd like to talk about your specific academic credentials related to admission, contact the admissions staff.

 Additional Application Materials